-- (a) Bank overdraft represents a short-term facility provided for the purchase of AFS investments.
-It bears interest at the rate of 3.5% per annum, and is repayable by 30 June 2020.
-These are pledged over the said investments held by the Company. - (b) Amounts payable to the subsidiary undertakings are unsecured, interest free and are repayable on demand. - (c) Loan advances from related undertakings are unsecured and repayable on demand.
-These bear interest at the rate of 5% per annum.
+- (a) Bank overdrafts represent short-term facilities with Baader Bank provided for the purchase of AFS investments.
+These are pledged over the said investments held by the Group. - (b) Amounts payable to the subsidiary undertakings are unsecured, interest free and are repayable on demand. - (c) Loan advances from third party bear interest at the rate of 5% per annum and are repayable within one year. - (d) The Exchangeable note consists of an instrument which is exercisable against Asset-Managed Investments included within the AFS investments held by the Company, disclosed in Note 13 (b).
+This instrument is exercisable within a five-year period.
+The note has been exercised in March 2021.